 Morristown, NJ – Two physicians at Gagnon Cardiovascular Institute at Morristown Medical Center have combined their unique skills in a new, minimally invasive approach to restore normal heart rhythm in even the most difficult to treat patients suffering from atrial fibrillation (A-fib).

-Electrophysiologist (EP) Dr. Jonathan Sussman and cardiothoracic surgeon Dr. James Slater have combined the best of both traditional catheter and surgical ablation treatments at Morristown Medical Center to perform “The Convergent Approach.”
+Electrophysiologist (EP) Jonathan Sussman, MD, and cardiothoracic surgeon James Slater, MD, have combined the best of both traditional catheter and surgical ablation treatments at Morristown Medical Center to perform “The Convergent Approach.”
 Clinical experience has shown that this team approach improves early outcomes for the most challenging patients and reduces procedure times when compared to single disciplinary approaches.

 Millions of Americans live with atrial fibrillation (A-fib), a common type of abnormal heartbeat where the heart rhythm is fast and irregular.
 If not treated, A-fib patients are five times more likely to suffer a stroke if not on anti-coagulants.
 Physical side effects of A-fib range from shortness of breath to an overall poor quality of life.

 “We are pleased to offer the Convergent Approach and provide patients with innovative treatment options that may improve care, decrease recovery times and get them back to enjoying a better quality of life,” said Dr. Sussman.